dickhardt/openid-key-binding/openid-key-binding-1_0.md

 If a DPoP header is included in the token request to the RP, and the `dpop_jkt` parameter was not included in the authentication request, the OP MUST NOT include the `cnf` claim in the ID Token.

-> This prevents an existing deployment using DPoP for access token from having them included in ID Tokens accidently.
+> This prevents an existing deployment using DPoP for access token from having them included in ID Tokens accidentally.

 The OP MUST perform all verification steps as described in [RFC9449] section 5.

 In addition, the OP MUST also confirm the `code` in the DPoP token `nonce` claim matches the `code` in the token request.

 ## Token Response

 If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in [7800] set to the `